michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Extensibility

-Editing requirements are fundamentally different among application domain.
-While book authors are comfortable with headings, text and images, scientists demand more advanced content types such as formulas, data-tables and visualizations to prove their research findings.
+Editing requirements are fundamentally different among application domains.
+While book authors are comfortable with headings, text and images, scientists may demand more advanced content types such as formulas, data-tables and visualizations to prove their research findings.

 # Substance